-The end or late stages of AD are those periods when, during the course of the disease, it becomes apparent that the disease has won and the patient can do nothing else but give in or succumb to the overwhelming damage that has occurre their brain.
-Now the person is in the background and the disease is in the foreground and the disease is in the foreground and the disease.
+The end or late stages of AD are those periods when, during the course of the disease, it becomes apparent that the disease has won and the patient can do nothing else but give in or succumb to the overwhelming damage that has occurred in their brain.
+Now the person is in the background and the disease is in the foreground.